liangtianumich/ART_data_analyzer/readme.txt

 Util: utilities containing various classes and functions for other modules

 calculator package:
+	calculate local atomic physical quantities that are derived from local atomic structure/environment
-	strain_calculator: calculate the atomic strains for all events or a user customized subset of events voronoi analysis: calculate the voronoi index and voronoi class for all atoms for all events for a suer customized subset of events
+	strain_calculator: calculate the atomic strains for all events or a user customized subset of events

+	voronoi analysis: calculate the voronoi index and voronoi class for all atoms for all events for a suer customized subset of events

 	stress_calculator,  coming soon
+		implemented as in “How thermally activated deformation starts in metallic glass”

+	shear_modulus calculator, coming soon
+		implemented as in “Configurational dependence of elastic modulus of metallic glass”

+	D2min calculator:
+		non-affine displacement modified in terms of “dynamic” in state rather than dynamic in time

+	/correlation_model:
+		contains modules to perform correlation analysis between these local atomic physical quantities derived from local atomic structures, and local atomic properties such as activation energy of local potential energy barrier basin

 visualator package:
 	strain_visualator: visualize the atomic strain from stored atomic strain results 	in results.pkl file